 Investing in a home is a big curve for everyone.
 There’s a lot for one to take, from learning everything about the new home to finding the perfect place for appliances and furniture.
 It’s best to understand what changes to make to the home before settling in it.
 You will face new challenges a lot if you are a new homeowner.
 Before you start moving in, it is better to fresh out a plan for everything needing to be done.
 There are many mistakes that a new homeowner might make that you need to be aware of.

 Home maintenance is a major part of investing in a new house.
 Your seller might have already done the major maintenance work before selling the house for a better price.
 But do not let that get into your head.
 Look at the house thoroughly before buying it for any and all maintenance needs.
 Focus on essential home maintenance.
 Do not neglect routine maintenance as it is the major part of making the house feel safe.
-Keep your mind on cleaning the surface, changing air filters, cleaning the gutters, and so on regularly.
+Keep your mind on cleaning the surface, changing air filters, cleaning the gutters, checking on the roof, etc. Since roof maintenance needs careful analysis and proper attention, make sure you contact a professional roof contractor or visit cvcpdx.com to get help from the best.
+And if you plan to tackle these tasks on your own, wear the proper PPE and use height safety equipment.
+This will ensure that no injury will happen while you’re working.
 Avoiding these basic tasks might lead to costly damage.
 Create a checklist of everything needing to be done beforehand so that you never fall short of it.

 In many cases, it is natural to make small renovations to the newly purchased house to make it a perfect fit for you.
 But, the best advice you can get for the house renovation is to give it some time before doing it.
 If you are very keen on starting the project right away, you might miss the perfect layout for it, which you can only get after getting perfectly acquainted with the house.
 Start with small projects before moving onto the big ones.
 That will help you to budget the renovation in a better way without spending all your money on the finer items.
 If you must renovate your house, research about things you must know before renovating your house.